express-rate-limit/express-slow-down/README.md

 ## Configuration

 - **windowMs**: milliseconds - how long to keep records of requests in memory.
 Defaults to `60000` (1 minute).
 - **delayAfter**: max number of connections during `windowMs` before starting to delay responses.
 Number or function that returns a number.
 Defaults to `1`.
-Set to `0` to disable delaying.
 - **delayMs**: milliseconds - how long to delay the response, multiplied by (number of recent hits - `delayAfter`).
 Defaults to `1000` (1 second).
 Set to `0` to disable delaying.
 - **maxDelayMs**: milliseconds - maximum value for `delayMs` after many consecutive attempts, that is, after the n-th request, the delay will be always `maxDelayMs`.
 Important when your application is running behind a load balancer or reverse proxy that has a request timeout.
 Defaults to `Infinity`.